afni/afni_doc/nonhuman/macaque_demos/demo_task_fmri.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Some processed datasets are also included.
-In particular, AFNI's ``@animal_warper`` script was run on the anatomical dataset to perform both skullstripping and nonlinear alignment to template space (here, the stereotaxic NMT atlas).
+In particular, AFNI's ``@animal_warper`` command was run on the anatomical dataset to perform both skullstripping and nonlinear alignment to template space (here, the stereotaxic NMT template).
 This has been performed with the included ``s00*.tcsh`` script.
 Some of the functionality and output of this step can be seen in the automatically generated QC images:

 .. list-table::
    :header-rows: 1